Protocentral/protocentral_max30003/README.md

 Running the Example sketch
 --------------------------
  If you have correctly installed the libraries, the example sketeches should now be available from within Arduino.
-Open up    your Arduino IDE and select ads1292r>examples>ads_1292r_breakout_brainbay to open the ECG displaying example for visualization use brainbay freeware(explained below), and  ads1292r>example>Xively_writeYUN7_BPMfiltered_avg to open the   Xively iot HR display example.
+Open up    your Arduino IDE and select protocentral_max30003>examples>ecg_basic to open the ECG displaying example for visualization.
 This sketch is designed to read the data from the electrodes in real-time and stream them thorugh the UART to a receiving software.

 Using Processing - Data Visualisation Software (New!)
 -----------------------------------------------------
 Processing is a data visualisation software, in existence since 2001, used by artists and scientists alike.
 Its an open source coding framework based on Java.
 If you are familiar with the Arduino environment, the Processing IDE is similar and you wont have much of a learning curve to climb!

  The following are the steps to run the code: